 I only use private hospitals and in general they are fine.
 The one closest to me has a good ER that I've used on occasion.

 I have had operations in Egypt.
 I've been in one ICU once, and I've survived them all.
 I don't live in America.
 I don't have insurance.
 The cost of all of this is extremely affordable.
 You have to sacrifice in some areas to afford it as well as it is here.

-Choosing an expat health insurance provider is an important decision for expats in Egypt.
-Take a minute to get a quote from our trusted expat health insurance partner, CIGNA.
-Sponsored by CIGNA.
+Expats living in Egypt interested in expat health insurance should take a minute to get a quote from our trusted expat health insurance partner, CIGNA.

 Quality of Healthcare in Surrounding Area